Boeing 737 MAX update

 - Safety is the cornerstone of everything we do, and as part of Air Canada’s multi-layered approach to reinforcing and enhancing safety, our own internal experts have also worked with independent specialists to conduct additional, independent assessments of the Boeing 737 MAX and operating procedures.

-How is Air Canada preparing the Boeing 737 MAX for return to service?
+How did Air Canada prepare the Boeing 737 MAX for return to service?

-- Our specialist team of highly trained pilots ferry the Boeing 737 MAX from storage locations to our Canadian facilities where our Maintenance Engineers complete all Transport-Canada required aircraft checks and software modifications.
+- Our specialist team of highly trained pilots ferried the Boeing 737 MAX from storage locations to our Canadian facilities where our Maintenance Engineers completed all Transport-Canada required aircraft checks and software modifications.

-- Following work done by our Maintenance teams, our specialized pilot team then conducts validation flights with extensive ground and airborne checks on every aircraft prior to its return to commercial service.
+- Following work done by our Maintenance teams, our specialized pilot team then conducted validation flights with extensive ground and airborne checks on every aircraft prior to its return to commercial service.